ericssmith/presentations/vtcc9/vtcc9_links.md

 ### - First Draft of a Report on the EDVAC

-*a really high speed device would be very limited in its usefulness unless it can rely on M [ie, Memory], rather than on R [ie, I/O], for all the purposes enumerated in 2.4, (a)–(h) [ie, Calculation]*
+*"... a really high speed device would be very limited in its usefulness unless it can rely on M [ie, Memory], rather than on R [ie, I/O], for all the purposes enumerated in 2.4, (a)–(h) [ie, Calculation]"*

 http://archive.computerhistory.org/resources/text/Knuth_Don_X4100/PDF_index/k-8-pdf/k-8-u2593-Draft-EDVAC.pdf